The weight loss industry is full of myths.

-People are being advised to do all sorts of crazy things, most of which have no evidence behind them.
+People are often advised to do all sorts of crazy things, most of which have no evidence behind them.

-Over the years, however, scientists have found a number of strategies that seem to be effective.
+However, over the years, scientists have found a number of strategies that seem to be effective.

-It is often claimed that drinking water can help with weight loss, and this is true.
+It is often claimed that drinking water can help with weight loss — and that’s true.

 Eating whole eggs can have all sorts of benefits, including helping you lose weight.

-If you can't eat eggs for some reason, then that’s fine.
+If you don’t eat eggs, that’s fine.
 Any source of quality protein for breakfast should do the trick.

-Just make sure NOT to add a bunch of sugar or other high-calorie ingredients to it.
-That will completely negate any benefit you get from the coffee.
+Just make sure not to add a bunch of sugar or other high-calorie ingredients to your coffee.
+That will completely negate any benefits.

 Like coffee, green tea also has many benefits, one of them being weight loss.

-A fiber called glucomannan has been shown to cause weight loss in several studies.
+A fiber called glucomannan has been linked to weight loss in several studies.

-This is a type of fiber that absorbs water and "sits" in your gut for a while, making you feel more full and helping you eat fewer calories (15).
+This type of fiber absorbs water and sits in your gut for a while, making you feel more full and helping you eat fewer calories (

-Studies have shown that people who supplement with glucomannan lose a bit more weight than those who don’t (16).
+Studies show that people who supplement with glucomannan lose a bit more weight than those who don’t (

-Added sugar is the single worst ingredient in the modern diet, and most people are eating way too much of it.
+Added sugar is one of the worst ingredients in the modern diet.
+Most people consume way too much.

-If you want to lose weight, you should be cutting back on added sugars.
+If you want to lose weight, cut back on added sugar.
 Just make sure to read labels, because even so-called health foods can be loaded with sugar.

-Refined carbohydrates are usually sugar, or grains that have been stripped of their fibrous, nutritious parts (includes white bread and pasta).
+Refined carbohydrates include sugar and grains that have been stripped of their fibrous, nutritious parts.
+These include white bread and pasta.

 If you’re going to eat carbs, make sure to eat them with their natural fiber.

-Using smaller plates has been shown to help people automatically eat fewer calories in some studies.
-Weird trick, but it seems to work (26).
+Using smaller plates has been shown to help some people automatically eat fewer calories (

-Anything that increases your awareness of what you are eating is likely to be useful.
+Anything that increases your awareness of what you are eating is likely to be beneficial.

-Keeping healthy food close by can help prevent you from eating something unhealthy if you become excessively hungry.
+Keeping healthy food nearby can help prevent you from eating something unhealthy if you become excessively hungry.

 Doing aerobic exercise (cardio) is an excellent way to burn calories and improve your physical and mental health.

-The best way to prevent this from happening is to do some sort of resistance exercise, like lifting weights.
-Studies show that weight lifting can help keep your metabolism high, and prevent you from losing precious muscle mass (36, 37).
+The best way to prevent this is to do some sort of resistance exercise such as lifting weights.
+Studies show that weight lifting can help keep your metabolism high and prevent you from losing precious muscle mass (

 Vegetables and fruits have several properties that make them effective for weight loss.